| expand content | forums | advertise |

 8. Type Y and the file should be patched.
 Cancel any Windows XP warnings that should appear, it is part of Microsoft's way of ensuring its files are not tampered with (the utility tampers with them on purpose to change the limit).

-Half-Open Patch - For Windows VISTA / Windows XP / Windows 7 users
+Half-Open Patch - For Windows VISTA / Windows XP (NOT required for Windows 7)

 This patcher works for both 32 and 64 bit Vista and XP versions.